Softminilab/CoreDataProject/README.md

 # CoreDataProject
-This is core data project
+This is core data sample